AkshayWagh11/PC-parts-image-classification-/README.md

 <p>Contributions and improvements to the project are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.</p>

 <h2>Credits</h2>
-<p>This project was initiated by [Your Name].
+<p>This project was initiated by Akshay Wagh.
 Credits to the creators of the dataset and libraries used in the project.</p>

 <h2>License</h2>
 <p>This project is licensed under the [insert license type] License.</p>